-Estate agents are required by law to honestly present properties to buyers, which includes being upfront about Japanese knotweed infestations affecting land.
+Estate agents are required by law to honestly present properties to buyers , which includes being upfront about Japanese knotweed infestations affecting land.
 Should an estate agent choose to lie or omit knowledge of an infestation to a buyer, then they risk being reported to the National Association of Estate Agents.
-They may be banned from the profession if it can be proven that they have acted outside of the Consumer Protection.
+They may be banned from the profession if it can be proven that they have acted outside of the Consumer Protection from Unfair Trading Regulations.
 Despite the repercussions of doing so, this hasn’t stopped estate agents from downplaying or lying about the Japanese knotweed in order to make a sale.

 Do home sellers have to declare Japanese knotweed to buyers?

-Home sellers are legally obliged to fairly present their property to potential buyers, which means declaring Japanese knotweed where necessary.
+Home sellers have to declare Japanese knotweed to buyers.
+Home sellers are legally obliged to fairly present their property to potential buyers, as they are bound by the same Consumer Protection from Unfair Trading Regulations that govern estate agents.
 The TA6 Property Information Form is the piece of paperwork that is most commonly used to inform buyers of any negative issues affecting the home, including Japanese knotweed.
 There is a specific question on the form that pertains to Japanese knotweed, which leaves very little room for sellers to manoeuvre.
 If they lie on this question then this can be used as evidence in a claim for misrepresentation against them in the future.

 Should Japanese knotweed always be mentioned on the TA6 Property Information Form?

 The Japanese knotweed question is a standard part of the TA6 Property Information Form and can be found at 7.8.
-The question is as follows:
+The question cannot be ignored and reads: